-Beginning April 1, 2011, the Company adopted a deferred share unit (DSU) plan for its Independent Directors.
-Independent Directors must elect annually as to how they wish their directors' fees to be paid and can specify the allocation of their directors' fees between DSUs and cash.
+Beginning April 1, 2011, the Company adopted a deferred share unit (DSU) plan for its independent directors.
+Independent directors must elect annually as to how they wish their directors' fees to be paid and can specify the allocation of their directors' fees between DSUs and cash.
 When a director leaves the Board of Directors, outstanding DSUs are paid out in cash, with the amount equal to the number of DSUs granted multiplied by the closing share price as of the end of the fiscal quarter immediately following such terminations.
 Under the plan, the directors are not entitled to receive any common shares in the Company, and under no circumstances will DSUs confer on any participant any of the rights or privileges of a holder of common shares.

-Compensation expense of \$(0.3) million was recognized for the year ended March 31, 2015 (\$0.2 million for the year ended March 31, 2014).
+Compensation expense of (0.5) million was recognized for the year ended March 31, 2016 (March 31, 2015 - (0.3) million).